Equivariant Filter for Relative Attitude and Target's Angular Velocity Estimation

-Recently, learning-based approaches to relative pose estimation of an uncooperative target spacecraft have become increasingly popular \cite{kisantal_satellite_2020,sharma_neural_2020,kaidanovic_deeplearning_2022,bechini_robust_cnn_2024}.
-Despite the current interest, these methods are computationally demanding, do not provide convergence guarantees, and do not take into account the physical laws that govern the spacecraft's motion.
-In addition to learning-based methods, several estimation strategies based on Kalman filtering have also been proposed.
-An Extended Kalman Filter (EKF) and an Iterative Extended Kalman Filter (IEKF) are implemented in \cite{pesce_stereovision-based_2017} to estimate the relative pose, velocity, and the ratios of the inertia matrix's components of an uncooperative space target.
+Several Kalman filter–based methods have been proposed to estimate the relative state of an uncooperative target, including its relative attitude and angular velocity.
+In {\cite{pesce_stereovision-based_2017}}, an Iterative Extended Kalman Filter (IEKF) is proposed to estimate the relative pose, linear and angular velocities, and the moment of inertia ratios of an uncooperative target, using a stereo-vision system to detect and track features on the target.
 The algorithm is validated by numerical simulations that verify accuracy and robustness in different settings and initial conditions.